This tutorial will help you find some links and info on how you can improve your scene regarding rendering performance.

 For example this works very well for a cube where it is more efficient to send 32 positions instead of 24 positions and 32 indices.

-The drawback is that this could cost a lot on low-end devices.
-You can turn it off with the fourth parameter of the Engine constructor:
+The drawback is that this could look low rea.
+You can turn it on with the fourth parameter of the Engine constructor:

-var engine = new BABYLON.Engine(canvas, antialiasing, null, false);
+var engine = new BABYLON.Engine(canvas, antialiasing, null, true);

 Babylon.js processes speed depending on the current frame rate.